telerik/blazor-docs/components/spreadsheet/events.md

 # Spreadsheet Events

-The Telerik Blazor Spreadsheet fires events that are related to ...
+The Telerik Blazor Spreadsheet fires events that are related to different user actions.
 This article describes all events and event arguments.

 * [`OnDownload`](#ondownload)
 * [`OnOpen`](#onopen)